Achraftic/Achraftic/README.md

-# 💫 About Me:
+# 👋 About Me:
-🔭 I’m currently working on: Building a React and Django-based web application with JWT authentication and advanced UI/UX features using Tailwind CSS and Framer Motion.<br><br>👯 I’m looking to collaborate on: Full-stack development projects, particularly those involving React, Django, and data science integration.<br><br>🤝 I’m looking for help with: Optimizing backend performance and integrating machine learning models into web applications.<br><br>🌱 I’m currently learning: Data science with a focus on Python, SQL, and mathematical concepts, while also enhancing my knowledge of Redux and JWT authentication.<br><br>💬 Ask me about: Full-stack development, transitioning from web development to data science, or anything related to React and Django.<br><br>⚡ Fun fact: I love blending creativity and technology—whether it's through animated UIs or impactful data-driven solutions!
+Hi there!, I'm a passionate full-stack developer skilled in React, Next.js, Django, and Prisma.
+I specialize in building scalable web applications with modern tools, seamless UI/UX design, and a focus on performance.

+🌱 I’m currently exploring the exciting field of data science, honing my skills in Python, SQL, and machine learning.
+My goal is to blend web development with data science to create impactful, data-driven solutions.

+⚡ I enjoy experimenting with Tailwind CSS, Framer Motion, and innovative animations to bring ideas to life.
+I love turning complex challenges into elegant and efficient applications.

+💡 Let's collaborate!
+I’m always open to working on exciting full-stack or data-driven projects.

 ## 🌐 Socials: